yivvm/My-Projects/README.md

 - Created a fighters card game. https://github.com/yivvm/Project-React-Fighters-Card-Game.git
 - Created a book search application using the Open Libary API and axios.
 It dynamically loads more books as you scroll down the page. https://github.com/yivvm/Project-React-Infinity-Scrolling-API.git
 - Created a Flashcard Quiz Application using React and Open Trivia Database API. https://github.com/yivvm/Project-React-Flashcard_Quiz.git
+- Creat 2 todo list applications using React.
+It allows users to add, edit, toggle, and delete todo items.
+Todos are stored locally using browser's localStorage API, so they persist even after the page is refreshed. https://github.com/yivvm/Project-React-Todo-List2.git; https://github.com/yivvm/Project-React-Todo-List.git
 - Created a React application that fetches and displays a list of Pokémon from the PokeAPI. https://github.com/yivvm/Project-React-Pokemon.git
-- Creat a todo list application using React.
-Todos are stored locally using browser's localStorage API, so they persist even after the page is refreshed. https://github.com/yivvm/Project-React-Todo-List.git
 ## JavaScript
 - Created NParkdex, a web application that displays information about national parks.
 Users can filter national parks by state, mark their favorite parks, get a list of their favorite parks, and save the information of all parks in a JSON file. https://github.com/yivvm/Project-API-National-Park-NParkdex.git
 - Created an Urgent Care Appointment Scheduler web application.
 Users can select a date and time for their appointment, view available time slots, and submit their appointment details. https://github.com/yivvm/Project-JavaScript-Appointment-Scheduler-Web-Application.git